 Dmitri Chavkerov offered Rob Grespi to create a website for him with live trading room and market it.
 Rob Grespi agreed, and so KingForexSignals.com was born, and became very popular almost overnight.

 Even though Rob Grespi continued to show positive performance on website's trading videos, many people had very hard time replicating the performance in their own accounts.
 One of the problems was that Rob Grespi lived in France and traded between 1 am and 9 am New York Time.
 Many KFS subscribers were from U.S., and had problems staying up all night.
 Many European subscribers had jobs, so they also had trouble finding the time to follow Rob.
 Rob Grespi mostly traded GBP/JPY pair, and had very tight spread of 3-4 pips.
 The spread of most subscribers' with smaller accounts was back then between 6 and 10 pips, so this difference was quickly adding up.
 After taking 10 trades in one day on GBP/JPY, Rob would remain profitable on his videos, while the subscribers with much larger spread would remain at a loss, and that's after 8 hours of staring at the screen.

-Rob Grespi constanstly complained about his subscribers being "forex tourists", because many were signing up and leaving after 1-2 months, and I don't blame them.
-People were simply burning out, plus Rob was a bit of a dick towards some people, plus he cussed a lot, which pissed some people off.
+Rob Grespi constanstly complained about his subscribers being "forex tourists", because many were signing up and leaving after 1-2 months.
+People were simply burning out.

 After about 1 year of running KingForexSignals.com (KFS), Rob Grespi and Dmitri Chavkerov decided to end it, and start a different service, wpips.com